-Derek follows Cade through the forest and out onto some cliffs overlooking the large river.
-With a grim smile Cade accelerates and runs the car over the cliff, bailing out at the very last moment!
+Derek follows Cade on a desolate road through the forest and out onto some cliffs overlooking the large river.
+With a grim smile Cade accelerates and runs the car over the cliff, bailing out at the very last moment.

 Together they watch the car slowly sink, and they stay until there’s not even a bubble at the surface that could give away what just happened.

-Cade sits behind Derek, ‘Have you ever thought about getting a Harley?’
+‘Have you never thought about getting a Harley?’

 ‘I have friends not far from here… They’ll help us get clean clothes and new ID.
 And they probably have something that gets the Wolfsbane out of my system.’
 Cade draws deeply on his cigarette, looking thoughtful.
 ‘Let’s go.’

 Derek and Cade leave the motel in the setting sun.
-The woman is still there, watching them drive away.
+The hooker is still there, watching them drive away.